pnp/PnP-Transformation/JDP Remediation - CSOM/Readme.md

 ### 5. Generate Site Collection Report (PPE Only) ###
 This operation generates a text file containing a list of all site collections found across all web applications in the target farm.

 This functionality does not use any input file and generates result in output text format.
-If at any time the details/report of all the Site Collection of any farm are required, using this functionality will give the desired output - ***GenerateSiteCollectionReport-yyyyMMdd_hhmmss.txt*** (verbose log file).
+If at any time the details/report of all the Site Collection of any farm are required, using this functionality will give the desired output - ***GenerateSiteCollectionReport-yyyyMMdd_hhmmss.txt*** (verbose log file) and ***siteCollectionReport- yyyyMMdd_hhmmss.txt***.

 ### 6. Get Web Part Usage Report ###